ctphoenix/Python-Course-Material/chapter1.md

 *** =instructions
 - Using `random.uniform`, create a function `rand()` that generate real numbers between -1 and 1.
 - Call `rand()` once.
+So we can check your solution, we will use `random.seed` to fix the value called by your function.

 *** =hint
 -  `random.uniform` generates a random value between the first argument and the second argument.
-Try using this to get random values between -1 and 1.
+Try using this to get random values between `-1` and `1`.

 *** =pre_exercise_code
 ```{python}